k-dun/CV/README.md

 > **_“The wise adapt themselves to circumstances, as water moulds itself to the pitcher.”_** – Chinese Proverb

 Throughout my whole life I moved around a lot.
 It helped me adapt to new environments and new people (even a whole new country) with relative ease.
-I am used to learning and researching things on the fly, which will make my transition into software engineering a lot easier.
+I am used to learning and researching things on the fly, which will make my transition into software engineering a lot easier too.

 After all, tech is an ever-changing industry and the ability to learn new standards or frameworks will be key in becoming a full-rounded software developer.
-Always ready to learn, always ready to adapt.
+I am always keen to learn and ready to adapt.

 ## Projects